"Frogs in every shape and size that stare with nictitating eyes.

 - Flexibility — Tailor fit and finish that best achieves a desired look, feel, and performance.

-- Simplicity — Easy to adapt, build, and own.
+- Simplicity — Adapt, build, and own easily.

 Autodesk Forge is our collection of Application Program Interfaces (APIs) that we use to develop our own web services.
 As part of our Forge efforts, we share those APIs (including documentation and code samples) with customers and 3rd party developers (the Forge community) that want to leverage years' worth of legacy and current data associated with projects.
 As a continuation of their development efforts and a member of the Forge community, Project Frog is able to leverage cloud technologies to push tighter integration between their own internally developed web tools and core Autodesk applications (particularly around Revit and Fusion).